suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ## Running the script
  To run the script you will need two files:
  1. Input file : this is a JSON file which includes information on the dataset you want to extract from.
-For an example please check ../examples. the file should include the data below:
+For an example please check ../examples. the file should include the following infromation:
     ``` bash
       [
         {